guillaumebort/anormtyped-demo/README.md

 ## Meet the `TypedSQL` queries

-The interesting part are the `TypedSQL` expressions that can be found at the top of the controller code (in `app/controllers/Application.scala`):
+The interesting parts are the `TypedSQL` expressions that can be found at the top of the controller code (in `app/controllers/Application.scala`):

 ```scala
 val allCountries = TypedSQL(